-> All five town gates spread out around the town, merge at Marktplatz, where you’ll find the town’s Gothic-style Saint George’s Church, which I highly recommend climbing the 350 step church tower for a breathtaking panoramic view over the town!
+All five town gates spread out around the town, merge at Marktplatz, where you’ll find the town’s Gothic-style Saint George’s Church, also known as the Nördlingen Church which I highly recommend climbing the 350 step church tower for a breathtaking panoramic view over the town!
 You’ll pay a small entrance fee once you nearly reach the top to a gentleman waiting for you!
 Obviously, not open during the winter.

 If you’re looking for a less touristy version of Rothenburg o.d Tauber, then this is the place to go.
 It’s more peaceful here and way less crowded.
 Plus, it’s even more special for having been filmed at the end of Willy Wonka & the Chocolate Factory.